 - Right thumb: Spacebar

-💡 The index fingers cover the most keys because they're the strongest.
-Notice how both index fingers extend inward to cover 6 keys each.
+💡 The index fingers cover the most keys because they are the strongest.
+Both index fingers extend inward to cover 6 keys each.

 THE GOLDEN RULE — ALWAYS RETURN TO HOME ROW

 After pressing any key, your fingers must return to home row immediately.
-This is what makes 10-finger typing fast — your fingers always know exactly where they are.
+This is what makes 10-finger typing fast — your fingers always know exactly where they are starting from.

 LEARNING SEQUENCE